GMLC-TDC/HELICS/docs/user-guide/advanced_topics/profiling.md

 <PROFILING>test1[131072](executing)HELICS CODE ENTRY<138286445272500></PROFILING>
 ```

-The messages all start and end with <PROFILING> and </PROFILING> to make an xml like tag.
+The messages all start and end with <PROFILING> and </PROFILING> to make an xml-like tag.
-the message format is `FederateName[FederateID](federateState)MESSAGE<timestamp>`
+The message format is `FederateName[FederateID](federateState)MESSAGE<timestamp>`

-the federate state is one of created, initializing, executing, terminating, terminated, error
+The federate state is one of `created`, `initializing`, `executing`, `terminating`, `terminated`, or 	`error`.

-The three possible `MESSAGE` values are: , , and
+The three possible `MESSAGE` values are:

 - `MARKER` : A time stamp matching the local system up time value with a global time timestamp.
 - `HELICS CODE ENTRY` : Indicator that the executing code is entering a HELICS controlled loop
 - `HELICS CODE EXIT` : Indicator that the executing code is returning control back to the federate.

-The timestamp values are an integer count of nanoseconds. for all 3 message types they are a system uptime which is monotonically non-decreasing and steady.
-But this is going to be different on every system.
-Therefore there is a marker that gets triggered when the profiling is activated.
-This matches a system up time, with the global system time.
-The ability to match these across multiple machines will depend on the time synchronization of those machines with each other.
-No effort is made in HELICS to do that or even measure it.
+The timestamp values are an integer count of nanoseconds.
+For all 3 message types they refer to the system up-time which is monotonically non-decreasing and steady.
+This value will differ from each computer on which federates are running, though.
+To calibrate for this there is a marker that gets triggered when the profiling is activated, indicating the local up-time that is synchronous across compute nodes.
+This matches a system up-time, with the global system time.
+The ability to match these across multiple machines will depend on the latency associated with time synchronization across the utilized compute nodes.
+No effort is made in HELICS to do remove this latency or even measure it; that is, though the marker time is measured in nanoseconds it could easily differ by microseconds or even milliseconds depending on the networking conditions between the compute nodes.

 ## Enabling profiling

-profiling can be enabled at any level of the hierarchy in HELICS.
-And this will automatically enable profiling on all the children of that object.
+Profiling can be enabled at any level of the hierarchy in HELICS and when enabled it will automatically enable profiling on all the children of that object.
+For example, if profiling is enabled on a broker, all associated cores will enable profiling and all federates associated with those cores will also have profiling enabled.
+This propagation will also apply to any child brokers and their associated cores and federates.

 ### Broker profiling

-Profiling is enabled via the command prompt by passing the `--profiler` option.
+Profiling is enabled via the command prompt by passing the `--profiler` option when calling `helics_broker`.

 - `--profiler=save_profile2.txt` will save profiling data to a text file `save_profile2.txt`
 - `--profiler=log` will capture the profile text output to the normal log file or callback
 - `--profiler` is the same as `--profiler=log`

-this will pass in the appropriate flags to all children brokers and cores.
+Enabling this flag will pass in the appropriate flags to all children brokers and cores.

 ### Core profiling

-Profiling is enabled via the command prompt by passing the `--profiler` option.
+Profiling is enabled via the `coreinitstring` by adding a `--profiler` option.

 - `--profiler=save_profile2.txt` will save profiling data to a text file `save_profile2.txt`
 - `--profiler=log` will capture the profile text output to the normal log file or callback
 - `--profiler` is the same as `--profiler=log`

-this will pass in the appropriate flags to all children federates.
+Enabling this flag will pass in the appropriate flags to all children federates.

 ### Federate profiling